magepages/mpdocs/docs/request-for-quote/index.md

 ### IV.
 Compatible with Quick Order extension

-The "Add To Quote" button is displayed on the **Quick Order** page when you use the Quick Order and Request For Quote extensions together.
+The **Add To Quote** button is displayed on the **Quick Order** page when you use the Quick Order and Request For Quote extensions together.
 This support helps customers' operations more quickly.

 ![Imgur](https://i.imgur.com/CgUR0Oo.png)